leoj3n/consul-vault/README.md

       - consul-vault
 ```

-You might also save this as `image-compose.yml` and compose a docker command like:
+You could save this as `image-compose.yml` and run a docker command like:

 ```console
 $ docker-compose --project-name 'myapp' --file 'local-compose.yml' --file 'image-compose.yml' up --detach
 ```

-If you need a simple, single-instance dev setup for your app to connect to for development purposes, then it is probably more lightweight to use the image method with `IS_DEV=1` in your `local-compose.yml`.
-This also might have the benefit of a clean consul and vault database every time you start your app cluster, which makes your app development process more reproducible.

 ### `--file`

-A final way you could bring consul-vault in `-dev` mode into another docker project with app code is by cloning consul-vault and specifying `--file` locations to `local-compose.yml` and `dev-compose.yml` in consul-vault which might look like:
+Similar to the `IS_DEV=1` method, a final way you might bring consul-vault in `-dev` mode into another docker project that perhaps contains your app code is by cloning the consul-vault repo and specifying the `--file` locations of `local-compose.yml` and `dev-compose.yml` within the cloned consul-vault directory.

+For example, you could run a command like:

 ```console
 $ docker-compose --project-name 'myapp' --file 'local-compose.yml' --file '../consul-vault/yml/local-compose.yml' --file '../consul-vault/yml/dev-compose.yml' up --detach